Mo Farah: 2005–2008: First titles and personal bests

 In 2005, Farah moved in with Australian Craig Mottram and a group of Kenyan runners that included 10,000 m world number one Micah Kogo.
 "They sleep, eat, train and rest, that's all they do but as an athlete you have to do all those things.
 Running with Craig made me feel more positive," Farah said.
 "If I ever want to be as good as these athletes I've got to work harder.
 I don't just want to be British number one, I want to be up there with the best."

 In July 2006, Farah recorded a time of 13 minutes 9.40 seconds for 5000 m to become Britain's second-fastest runner after Dave Moorcroft.
-A month later, Farah won the silver medal in the European Championship 5000m in Gothenburg.
+A month later, Farah won the silver medal in the 5000 m at the European Championships in Gothenburg.
 Coaches Alan Storey and Mark Rowland made sure that Farah remained competitive and a few words from Paula Radcliffe before the 5000 m final inspired Farah.
 He has stated that: "She said to me, 'Go out and be brave.
 Just believe in yourself'."
 In December 2006, Farah won the 2006 European Cross Country Championships in San Giorgio su Legnano, Italy.

 During the 2007 European Indoor Championship Farah fell and amid confusion started running in the wrong direction.
 Farah represented the UK at 5000 m in the 2007 World Championships in Osaka, Japan.
 Farah finished sixth in a time of 13:47.54.